 Whilst this area does not belong to the Forest of Bowland it is so close by to warrant an inclusion.
 Nevertheless even so the rolling hills of Craven are worth a visit.

-From the signpost carry straight on towards the bridge crossing the railway; the church in Gargrave can be clearly seen dead ahead.
-After the bridge the sign for the Pennine way points to the right over the field.
-The path ends close to the church.
-The Masons Arms is opposite the church.
-Carry straight on over the bridge over the River Aire.
-Turn right along the main street for about 400 yds to find The Old Swan Inn (20 min.)
+From the signpost carry straight on towards the bridge crossing the railway; St Andrew's Church in Gargrave can be clearly seen dead ahead.
+25 yds after the bridge the sign for the Pennine Way points to the right over the field.
+The path ends close to the church at Church Street.
+Turn left for the Masons Arms.
+(25 min)

 From here on the path follows the towpath back to East Marton.
-Cross the canal by the locks to the western side initially and then recross the canal at the next bridge.
-A pleasant meander to East Marton along the calm waters of the canal now ensues.
-(50 min)
+Cross the canal by the locks to the western side initially and then recross the canal at the second stone bridge.
+A pleasant meander to East Marton along the towpath by the calm waters of the canal now ensues.
+(70 min)